MileHacker Logo

 The Grand Buddha's Genesis

 The building of the Leshan Giant Buddha began in 713 AD during the Tang Dynasty.
 A Buddhist monk named Hai Tong initiated the project.
-He sculptured a huge Buddha figure into the cliff face overlooking the three turbulent rivers.
+He sculptured a massive Buddha figure into the cliff face overlooking the three turbulent rivers.
 The monk believed this act would calm the dangerous currents, which frequently capsized boats and claimed lives.
 The work continued for 90 years, completed by his disciples.
 This incredible undertaking shows the deep Buddhist faith and advanced engineering skills of the era.

 Historical Markers